-We are currently planning other events on:
+We are currently planning meetings on:

 Mental Health Act Review: with NTW

-Art, Mental Illness and Offenders; with TEWV
+Art, Mental Illness and Offenders; with TEWV (for October)

 Education in prisons: from life skills and vocational training to higher degrees; with Sociology Department Durham University